FarmData2/FD2-School-Materials/06-Vue4/06-Vue4-Class-Notes.md

 ### Computed Properties vs Methods

-- When do we want to use a _Computed Property_?

-- How is a _Computed Property_ different than a _method_?

-- Computed properties are only for transforming existing data into a new representation of that data.
-  - E.g. the reversed list of items in the tutorial.

-- Methods vs Computed Properties
-  - Methods called explicitly on an event or from another method
+- Use a computed property when you want to:
-    - can change data
+  - Reconfigure existing data for display.
-  - Computed properties called implicitly when any data that it uses changes.
-    - cannot change data
+    - `reversedList`
-    - But can be used in template so presentation changes when computed property changes.
+    - A sorted list.
-    - They generate new or transformed information from existing data.
+  - Compute a new value from existing data.
-      - Sorted list, complex boolean condition, etc.

-An Example:
+    - `formValid`
+    - `total`, `minimum`, `maximum`
+  - Avoid storing redundant data that will need to be updated in multiple places.
+  - Have the value update automatically when the associated `data` properties change.
+- Use a method when you want to:
+  - Modify `data` properties in the Vue instance.
+    - Add an item to the list.
-- Use the example of factoring out repeated code:
+    - Empty the list.
-  - Earlier tutorial did it with the code to add an item.
+  - Execute the code on an event.
+    - `v-on:click`
+  - Explicitly call the method from another method.
+    - `this.resetForm()`

+Some examples from the tutorials.
+- We factored out the code that adds a new item to the `items` list.
+  - This required:
-    - this modified the data `item` by pushing to it.
+    - Modifying the `items` property by pushing to it.
+    - Needed to be called on an event.
-    - so that was a `method`
+    - So this had to be a `method`
-  - Now we might have repeated code to disable both the "Save" button and the "High Priority" checkbox.
+- In the the hands on activity you will disable both the "Save" button and the "High Priority" checkbox.
-    - This could be a method... but then it wouldn't be recomputed automatically.
-    - This can be a computed property because it doesn't change any `data`
+  - This computation:
-    - It just computes a new value from the existing `data`.
+    - Is is a new value computed using existing data.
+      - `this.newItem.length > 5`
+    - It does not change any `data` properties.
+    - We want it to update automatically (i.e. reactively) when the associated `data` properties change.
+    - So this should be a `computed` property.

 ## Naming Conventions